Increased budget accuracy and better risk work structure with Hypergene

 Lund University, one of Europe's leading universities, has significantly improved its budgeting and forecasting work through introducing Hypergene.
 Among other improvements, the whole organisation now follows a common working process, using the same definitions of different concepts.

 Lund University is one of Europe's leading universities within higher education and research in the fields of technology, science, law, social sciences, economics, medicine, humanities, theology, art, music and theatre.
-The organization comprises 40,000 students and over 7,400 employees, where the largest part of operations is within research.
-The organization is divided into eight faculties with a large number of underlying institutions and departments.
-Administration and services are managed jointly, while at the various departments, a couple of hundred economists are involved in the economic work.
+The university has around 40,000 students and over 7,400 employees, and the major part of its activities are within research.

 Previously, Excel was primarily used for the budget process in a non-transparent and labor intensive manner.
-Gradually, the university requested a coherent risk analysis tool in order to get better overview and follow-up on risk management as well as to facilitate and systematize analysis and documentation.
+The university needed a coherent risk analysis tool to get a better overview and improve the follow-up on risk management, as well as to facilitate and systematise analysis and documentation.

 Today, the solution has over 300 users, mostly economists at the different units.

 A few years after the introduction of annual budget reporting in Hypergene, support for multi-annual budgeting of projects was also added.